 Ms. Nieri received her BA in Sociology in May of 1991 from Washington College, Chesterfield, MD and her MSW in Clinical Mental Heath in May of 1996 from the University of Maryland at Baltimore.
 Her extensive Social Work training includes the Sheppard and Enoch Pratt Hospital in Towson, MD, and the University of MD Community Psychiatry in Baltimore.
 Ms. Nieri worked as a Taylor Manor Hospital Clinician from 1996-98 in Ellicott City, MD, after which she joined University of North Carolina’s Department of Psychiatry Staff.
 As a Clinical Social Worker, Ms. Nieri served with distinction as a key member of the Schizophrenia Treatment and Evaluation Program (STEP) from 1998-2001, when she then accepted her current rank as Faculty.
 Ms. Nieri is an active clinician and researcher, with a current focus on the prodromal phase of schizophrenia.
 She has functioned as the assistant director of the Clinical and Functional Outcomes Assessment Unit of the NIMH funded CATIE Project, responsible for clinician rater training at the 54 participating sites involved in this multicenter project.
 She has also helped develop educational and cognitive behavioral therapy materials for patients with psychotic disorders and their family members.
 Her interests involve first episode and early intervention treatments and community education and awareness of psychotic disorders.
 She is a member of the International Early Psychosis Association She has several publications to her credit including a chapter in the textbook Comprehensive Care of Schizophrenia.

-Rachel joined the PRIME Research Program in February of 2021, with a working knowledge of the UNC Department of Psychiatry, having worked with another Psychiatry research lab throughout her time as an undergraduate at UNC.
+Rachel joined the PRIME Research Program in February of 2021 with a working knowledge of the UNC Department of Psychiatry, having worked with another Psychiatry research lab throughout her time as an undergraduate at UNC.
+She is the lead study coordinator for the ProNET and LTF Studies and has worked in an administrative role on the Early Psychosis Intervention Advisors of North Carolina Project EPI-NC.